KeatonMueller/rl-cube/README.md

 Tree Search to go from the scrambled to the solved state.

 ## How to Use It
 You need Python 3 and PyTorch to run this project.
+It is also recommend you use a CUDA enabled machine.

 To see a list of options for this project, clone this repo and run

-`python3 driver.py -h`
+`python3 driver.py --help`

 To type in scrambles for a pre-trained model to attempt to solve, run something like

 `python3 driver.py --load model_500 --solve`

-Note that as of this time, the model has only been trained on scrambles of length 4.
-It can reliably solve all 4-move scrambles in under 5 seconds with an average time of 0.16 seconds (time will vary depending on machine it's run on), but it has not yet been trained to handle scrambles of arbitrary length.
+Note that as of this time, the model is still in the process of being trained.
+The time it takes to find solutions will vary depending on machine it's run on, and it is not yet able to handle scrambles of arbitrary length.
+The current model performs reasonably well on scrambles up to a length of 6.